← Back to Blog

 Die Material Requirements

-Automotive production volumes (millions of fasteners per model) and quality requirements make tungsten carbide the only viable die material:
+Automotive production volumes (millions of fasteners per model) and quality requirements make tungsten carbide the strongly preferred die material:

 • Ultra-fine grain (0.3–0.5μm) for maximum hardness and wear resistance